jorgenbraseth/RogueSpace/JOURNAL.md

 ## 21.May 2018 - 22:45
 I made a beam weapon today - a "blue laser".
 It works, although I think I will need some sort of power consumption or something to prevent it from being way too over powered!
 The code is starting to cry for a refactoring now.
 There are lots of shortcuts and little thought through solutions I have made that is starting to get in the way of productivity, so we'll see what I do about it.
 Probably nothing for a while still :)

-I also made the map pointers show along the minimap edge instead of the screen edget.
-I definitley like it bettar that way.
+I also made the map pointers show along the minimap edge instead of the screen edge.
+I definitley like it better that way.

+## 27.May 2018 - 19:05
+Just added some music from the excellent page [Fugue](https://icons8.com/music) and some SFX for enemy deaths, blaster shots, etc.
+Also made the ship A LOT more maneuverable after some feedback from people I have shown the game to.